Aideng666/GameEnginesAssignment1/README.md

 - https://answers.unity.com/questions/827834/click-and-drag-camera.html
 - https://answers.unity.com/questions/783279/46-ui-how-to-detect-mouse-over-on-button.html

+#### All above links were used to create my base and I added onto it afterwards.

 #### We used these previous assignments:

 - Game Engine Assignment 1 (For the base project and assets)
+- Game Engine Assignment 2 (For the base project)
-- Game Engine Midterm Quiz (For DLL Plugin)
+- Game Engine Midterm Quiz (For the base project)
-- Game Engine Lab 4 (For DLL implementation in Unity)
+- Game Engine Lab 4 (For the base project)
-- Game Engine Lab 5 (For command and observer game design pattern)
+- Game Engine Lab 5 (For the base project)
+- Game Engine Lab 7 (For adding Dirty Flag)